 Psoriasis risk factors include:

-If you’re wondering how to get rid of psoriasis, the answer is probably not what you want to hear.
+If you’re wondering how to treat psoriasis, the answer is probably not what you want to hear.
 Dr. Mason says you can never completely get rid of psoriasis.

 “Psoriasis is a chronic condition, meaning it is always present in its various forms and can only be managed and controlled by lifestyle or how someone responds to various treatments,” Dr. Mason says.

-Dr. Mason says psoriasis in the mid-to-moderate range is most often treated with steroid cream or ointment, along with other types of creams to keep the skin moisturized and inflammation down.
-For the moderate-to-severe presentations, there are more complex, specialized medications and routines best done under the care of a dermatologist.
+Dr. Mason says treatment of psoriasis in the mid-to-moderate range most often involves steroid cream or ointment, along with other types of creams to keep the skin moisturized and inflammation down.
+For the moderate-to-severe presentations, there are more complex, specialized psoriasis medications and routines best done under the care of a dermatologist.

 Some non-medicinal treatments include UV therapy or sunlight therapy.
 However, Dr. Mason says it is hard to control and can have considerable cost associated with it.